trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 In an ideal world, I'd like these features in a deployment interface:

 <ul>
-  <li>Let's you use MetaMask directly for signing transactions
+  <li>Lets me use MetaMask directly for signing transactions
     <ul>
       <li style="margin-bottom: 0 !important;">Remix ✔️ | Truffle CLI ❌ | Custom Webapp ✔️</li>
       <li>A bonus win here is support for Ledger and Trezor wallets!</li>